senlin/so-recommended-reading/README.md

 ###### [Stable Version](http://wordpress.org/plugins/so-recommended-reading) (via WordPress Plugins Repository)
 ###### [Plugin homepage](http://so-wp.com/?p=xx)

-The SO Recommended Reading plugin lets you add any number of URLs to articles that you want to recommend to your readers.
+The SO Recommended Reading plugin lets you add links to external articles that you want to recommend to your readers and places those at the bottom of your Post.

 ## Description